 - Number of infected and dead

-The number of patients tested by 25 May 2020 was 1,853,754 (according to the Ministry of Health).
-The test capacities are being expanded daily, with 36,187 tests having been carried out for the first time on the 11th of May (25 May: 21.492 tests, national holiday in Turkey).
-Of the total number of tests conducted, 157,814 people were diagnosed with the Corona virus, and the number of deaths from the crisis was 4,369.
-756 patients are currently being treated in intensive care units (compared to 1,154 on 11 May 2020).
-The number of patients recovered is 120,015.
+The number of patients tested by 31 May 2022 was 128.854 (according to the Ministry of Health).
+The test capacities are being expanded daily, with 2.022.843 tests having been carried out for the first time on the 19th of May (25 May: 21.492 tests, national holiday in Turkey).
+Of the total number of tests conducted, 112.126 people were diagnosed with the Coronavirus, and the number of deaths from the crisis was 589.
+4.782 patients are currently being treated in intensive care units (compared to 1,154 on 11 May 2020).
+The number of patients recovered is 132.080.
 Internationally, Turkey is performing relatively well.
 The increase in new cases was greatly reduced by extensive measures taken by the Turkish government.
 According to the John Hopkins University Turkey has a low mortality rate per 100k population in comparison to many other countries (JHU Cases and mortality by country).

 - Status of shops, cafes, restaurants, bars, hairdressers, and authorities

-In Turkey, public life has come to a hold due to extensive curfews.
-Many banks and authorities have reduced their daily opening hours for weeks and continue to strictly observe the minimum distance in queues and closed rooms.
-Even small supermarkets often have transparent partitions in the checkout areas.
-Citizens are only allowed to leave their place of residence in exceptional cases, as well as transporting and grocery shopping.
+In Turkey, public life has come back to normal with restrictions removed.
+All banks and authorities have resumed their daily opening hours for weeks and continue to observe the minimum distance in queues and closed rooms.
+Supermarkets often have transparent partitions in the checkout areas.

 - How residents are dealing with the restrictions